Wilsons Have It All

-As hi-fi history would have it, the Wilson Audio Tiny Tot, WATT for short, spawned subsequent generations of speakers that have dwarfed their progenitor.
-Over time, a variety of developments both large and small have turned Wilson’s little studio speaker into the heralded home unit that’s now the firm’s best selling model, the Sasha.
+As hi-fi history would have it, the Wilson Audio Tiny Tot, WATT for short, spawned subsequent generations of remarkable speakers.
+As an example, numerous developments turned Wilson’s little studio speaker into the heralded Sasha.

 The first step in that painstaking, decades-long process was the creation of a separately-enclosed woofer that would rest beneath the WATT.
-For many discerning home listeners, the mating of the two modules, which resulted in a superior breed of speaker, was miraculous.
-It produced a room-friendly, compact monitor that rivaled the dynamics, frequency response and spatial presentation of imposing four-tower systems.
+For many discerning home listeners, the mating of the two modules was a musical miracle.
+It resulted in a room-friendly, compact monitor that rivaled the dynamics, frequency response and spatial presentation of imposing four-tower systems.

 The new speaker was christened WATT/Puppy, and it was destined to become the best seller in its price class.

-The current iteration of the Sasha, the WP Series 2, employs a version of the tweeter used in Wilson’s top-of-the-line model, the Alexandria.
+The current iteration of the Sasha, the WP Series 2, employs a version of the tweeter used in a far more expensive Wilson model, the Alexandria.
 Dave expressly modified that driver for a dual-cabinet system.
-Sasha WP Series 2 also incorporates significant time alignment advancements.
+The Sasha WP Series 2 also incorporates significant time alignment advancements.
 (To better understand the importance of speaker time alignment, a key aspect of Wilson designs, see the special section at the bottom of this webpage.)

-As seductive as the dual-enclosure Sasha has proven, those who listen in smaller spaces might prefer a speaker even more compact.
-It was for those music devotees that Dave developed the single-cabinet Sabrina (38 inches high x 11 inches wide x 18-3/4 inches deep vs. Sasha’s 44-inch height, 14-inch width and 21-1/4 inch depth).
+As seductive as the dual-enclosure Sasha has proven, people who listen in smaller spaces might prefer a more compact speaker.
+For those music devotees, Wilson developed the single-cabinet Sabrina (38 inches high x 11 inches wide x 18-3/4 inches deep vs. Sasha’s 44-inch height, 14-inch width and 21-1/4 inch depth).